MitoCanada

 What’s this research about?

-This study, led by Dr. Luis D. Cruz-Zaragoza and colleagues, reports a new method that allows researchers to selectively silence mitochondrial genes in living cells, giving them a powerful tool to study how those genes work.
+In this study, led by Dr. Luis D. Cruz-Zaragoza, Peter Rehling, and colleagues, researchers developed a new way to temporarily “silence” or switch off individual mitochondrial genes inside living cells, giving researchers a powerful new tool to study mitochondrial function in real time.

 How did they study this?